theCapypara/riptide-docs/source/user_docs/6_proxy.rst

 Import the SSL certificate authority
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you enable the HTTPS feature of the proxy server, you propably want to import
+If you enable the HTTPS feature of the proxy server, you probably want to import
 the certificate authority (CA) into your browser, so that you don't get an SSL
 warning every time you restart the proxy server or enter a different project.